Living in the Sky

 Living in the Sky is a 2020 romance film directed by Shinji Aoyama (which was his final film before his death in 2022) from a screenplay written by himself and Chihiro Ikeda, based on lyricist Masato Odake's novel of the same title.
 It stars Mikako Tabe, with Yukino Kishii, Rie Mimura, Takanori Iwata in supporting roles.
 The film tells the story of a young lady moving to a high-rise apartment owned by her uncle and his wife to recover from the loss of her parents, where she meets actor Tokito Morinori, and her life begins to change as she struggles to figure the road she should choose.
 The theme song of the film is Sandaime J Soul Brothers' "Sora ni Sumu～Living in your sky～".

 The project was announced on August 24, 2020, as Shinji Aoyama's first feature film after a seven-year lapse.
 Released by Asmik Ace, the film had its premiere on October 4, 2020, in Tokyo, and was released on October 23, 2020.
 It was screened at Busan International Film Festival on October 25, and at Taipei Golden Horse Film Festival on November 14,16 and 18.

 Living in the Sky received critical acclaim, and was listed in Kinema Junpo 2020's list of the top 10 Japanese films of the year.

 Plot

 Naomi, who works at a small publishing house in the suburbs, is unable to accept the sudden death of her parents, so she starts living at a high-rise apartment owned by her uncle and his wife, who kindly allow her to stay there on her own.
-She lives with his long-time partner, Haru, a black cat, and is surrounded by like-minded colleagues, including a junior colleague who is pregnant.
+She lives with her long-time partner, Haru, a black cat, and is surrounded by like-minded colleagues, including a junior colleague who is pregnant.
 After a dream-like encounter in an elevator, her neighbor, actor Tokito Morinori, starts to pursue Naomi, which makes her flutter.
 The sight outside the window of the high-rise building that cuts through the clouds seems to reflect her dazed present and confusing future.
-Floating between her workplace, love, and life goals, Naoto is still searching and finding her true self.
+Floating between her workplace, love, and life goals, Naomi is still searching and finding her true self.